codeclimate/codeclimate-rubocop/config/contents/style/infinite_loop.md

 Use `Kernel#loop` for infinite loops.

+### Safety:

-This cop is marked as unsafe as the rule does not necessarily apply if the body might raise a `StopIteration` exception; contrary to other infinite loops, `Kernel#loop` silently rescues that and returns `nil`.
+This cop is unsafe as the rule should not necessarily apply if the loop body might raise a `StopIteration` exception; contrary to other infinite loops, `Kernel#loop` silently rescues that and returns `nil`.

 ### Example:
     # bad